selectstar/dbt-impact-report-action/README.md

                 SELECTSTAR_DATASOURCE_GUID: YOUR DATA SOURCE GUID  # (e.g.: ds_aRjCTzAf4dPNigiV87Uggq)
          ```

-3. Test it out
+3. Test it Out

-   After completing the steps above, create a new pull request with any changes to a dbt model file to test the action.
+After configuring the GitHub action, test out the dbt Impact Report by creating a pull request with any change to a dbt
-You should see the action running and a new comment will be generated on your pull request.
+model file in the repo.
+You should see the action running and a new comment generated on the pull request with
+the Impact report.